mnot/I-D/httpbis-retry/draft.md

 The second attack is more difficult to mitigate; scoping the usability of the first packet helps, but does not completely prevent the attack.
 If the replayed request is state-changing, the application's retry detection should kick in and prevent information leakage (since the response will likely contain an error, instead of the desired information).

 If it is not (e.g., a GET), the information being targeted is vulnerable as long as both the first packet and the credentials in the request (if any) are valid.
-Padding such responses might be one further mitigation, in this case.

 # Possible Areas of Work {#work}